djalbat/occam-custom-grammars/README.md

 ## Example

-There is one example to enable you to alter and single custom grammar and see it combined with the default Florence grammars and merged with the Florence grammar.
+There is one example to enable you to alter a single custom grammar, see it combined with the default Florence grammars and merged with the Florence grammar.
 To view it, open the `example.html` file in the root of the repository.

 ## Building